Remote Server (V9 and V10)

 A Remote Server installation has two points of

 presence: a computer running the Remote Server software at the

-remote site and a computer running the Lite Client the base station.
+remote site and a computer running the Lite Client (or SentryNet, Enterprise) at the base station.

 Each remote server serves two audio

-channels (A & B).
+channels per audio card (A & B) at remote site.
 The two audio channels can be any two sound card inputs on the

 server computer.
 Two remote clients can connect to the Remote Server to receive